 Come out of hibernation - redeem your free national park pass.

-Revelstoke neighbours two epic national parks, featuring iconic low elevation trails like the Giant Cedars Boardwalk, Inspiration Woods and Bear Creek Falls.
-Around here, spring is the best time to experience natural solitude, bathe in the temperate rainforest and stretch your legs after a long winter.
+Revelstoke neighbours two epic national parks, featuring iconic low elevation trails like the Nels Nelson Trail, Inspiration Woods, and Bear Creek Falls.
+Around here, spring is a great time to experience natural solitude, bathe in the temperate rainforest and stretch your legs after a long winter.

-From April (exact date TBD) to the end of June, we're giving away a free family/group national parks pass with every two night stay booked direct in a participating Revelstoke hotel or B&B. Valued at $20, the pass allows up to seven people arriving in a single vehicle to roam Mount Revelstoke and Glacier national parks for the day.
-With Mount Revelstoke National Park only a 5 minute drive from downtown and Glacier National Park only 45 minutes from downtown.
+From May 12 to June 30, 2023, we're giving away a free family/group national park day pass when you visit Revelstoke's Visitor Information Centre.
+Valued at $21, the pass allows up to seven people arriving in a single vehicle to roam Mount Revelstoke and Glacier National Parks for the day.

-During spring, many of our higher elevation trails will be snow covered.
+During spring, many of our higher elevation trails will be snow-covered.
 Before planning your day, make sure to check the latest trail conditions.
-Scroll down for tips on what to explore first as the snow melts.

 Redeem this offer